alx-sch/alx-sch/README.md

 I've finally embraced the data bug that has been buzzing around since my student days, accompanying me in all my roles.
 Now, I've caught up with this long-time fascination of deciphering data, delving into their patterns to drive innovative solutions.
 I love telling stories through my analysis and making insights accessible to everyone! 🌟

 👨‍💻 Recently completed a Data Science Bootcamp at [SPICED Academy](https://www.spiced-academy.com/en).
-🎯 Currently expanding my skills at [42](https://42berlin.de/) on the path to becoming a Data Scientist and exploring Berlin's tech scene.
+🎯 Currently expanding my skills at [42](https://42berlin.de/) on the path to becoming a Data Scientist.